psimakov/khan-exercises-wordpress/readme.txt

 = Where do the exercise results go? =

-Every time a visitor answers an exercise the results are sent to your WordPress installation and placed into `/wp-content/khan-exercises/audit.log` or a database.
+Every time a visitor answers an exercise the results are sent to your WordPress installation and placed into `/wp-content/khan-exercises/audit.log` file or a database.

 = What are the licensing terms for using Khan Exercise Framework and Khan Exercises in my blog? =